braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/analytics/home_dashboard.md

 ### Daily active users

-Daily Active Users (DAU) displays the number of unique users who record at least one session in your app on a given day.
+*Daily Active Users* (DAU) displays the number of unique users who record at least one session in your app on a given day.
 DAU can be a useful statistic for examining the day-to-day variability of usage of your app and tailoring your messaging campaigns to be as effective as possible.
 For example, your app's usage may see an appreciable spike on weekends - this would inform you that you could reach more users with in-app messages on these days as opposed to weekdays.

 ### New users

-New users tells you how many users who have previously never recorded a session have started using your app.
+*New Users* tells you how many users who have previously never recorded a session have started using your app.
 This number is a total of new users over the given time period.
 This statistic can be very valuable for tracking the effectiveness of your advertising efforts.

 > When you initially release your app with Braze, all users will look like new users since Braze has never recorded a session for them before.

 ### Stickiness

-Your app's stickiness value is a ratio of a given periods' DAU to MAU.
+Your app's *Stickiness* value is a ratio of a given periods' DAU to MAU.
 In essence, stickiness measures the percentage of your MAU that come back on a daily basis.

-For example, if a time period is set to 30 days, a ratio of 50% indicates that on average an active user is using the app for 15 out of 30 days or that about half of your active users come back on a daily basis.
+For example, if the date range is set to 30 days, a ratio of 50% indicates that on average an active user is using the app for 15 out of 30 days or that about half of your active users come back on a daily basis.
 Stickiness is an important metric for app success because most users don't quit using an app because they actively hate it, but rather because it doesn't become a part of their daily routine.
 Therefore, you can use stickiness as a proxy for measuring how well you're engaging your users.

 The percentage next to the stickiness ratio shows the change in stickiness for this period compared to the previous period.